 A typical water pressure gauge.

 Yikes!
 I’ve got high water pressure.
 What do I do?

 Using a pressure reducing valve, you can bring your water pressure down to a safe level.
 A home with a water pressure around 60 PSI will have drastically reduced chances of water damage inside the home (caused by pipe failure).
 In some instances, reduced water pressure will soften and/or remove water hammer (banging pipes).
 Your fixtures will be under less pressure, usually allowing a longer lifespan for faucets and plumbing parts.
 Lower water pressure is particularly important in homes that utilize an on-counter water filter system, such as charcoal or reverse osmosis filters systems, as these typically use plastic pipe and compression fittings, which can leak or become disconnected because of high water pressure.

-3/4″ Watts pressure reducing valve, installed at the cold water intake.
+3/4″ Watts pressure reducing valve, installed at the building water feed.

 Installing a pressure reducing valve on the cold feed to the house is generally easy.
 A typical installation will take an hour or two.
 It can lead to reduced water usage and save your plumbing fixtures.
 Call us today for an estimate on installing a pressure reducing valve.